100+ Treasure Hunt Clues for You

 During the night they light up the sky

-It’s something you wouldn’t see in the day
+It’s something you wouldn’t even see in the day

 Americans see them during July